smash-spp2377/smash-spp2377.github.io/content/posts/Mini-workshop_2023.md

 The workshop will take place from the 6th of July, 1pm until the 7th of July, 2pm.
 The location is Building 29 (Fakultät für Informatik) at Otto-von-Guericke University, Magdeburg in Room 301: [maps.google.com](https://goo.gl/maps/XV6PHpXRK3cHajpz5).
 You will find hotels nearby the university or the central station.

-Please enter your name in the following poll such that we have a final list of participants latest by the 23rd of June.
-[Link to the poll](https://terminplaner6.dfn.de/p/dc1b3eedabefefd6aa0c00610f40eefa-282462)
+Please enter your name in the following poll ([link to the poll](https://terminplaner6.dfn.de/p/dc1b3eedabefefd6aa0c00610f40eefa-282462)) such that we have a final list of participants latest by the 23rd of June.
 The material for the Mini-Workshop can be found under the SPP’s Git.
-You can find the collected benchmarks at this [link](https://spp2377-git.uos.de/meetings/2023/mini-workshop-on-a-benchmark-suite-for-data-placement-in-operating-systems/-/wikis/list-of-benchmarks)
+You can find the collected benchmarks at this [link](https://spp2377-git.uos.de/meetings/2023/mini-workshop-on-a-benchmark-suite-for-data-placement-in-operating-systems/-/wikis/list-of-benchmarks).

 The benchmarks have also been distributed among the groups for presentation inside the wiki.
 Please prepare a 5-10 minutes presentation per benchmark.
 To already come to a common characterization of the benchmarks, please report on the following points for each benchmark:
 - application domain